denspiro/archsetup/README.md

 `arch-chroot /mnt`

 A chroot is an operation that changes the apparent root directory for the current running process and their children.
 A program that is run in such a modified environment cannot access files and commands outside that environmental directory tree.
 This modified environment is called a chroot jail.
 More on this [here](https://wiki.archlinux.org/index.php/Chroot)

+From now on we are inside our of newly created linux OS already to progress with our configuration.